Stolas (band): "Allomaternal" and departure of Jason Weiche (2014–2015)

-Stolas (2016-2018)
+Stolas (2016–2018)

 On March 10, 2016, the band released their new song "Catalyst" with Carlo on vocals.
 The song serves as a single version as it will be remastered for the new album.

 On December 7, 2016, the band announced that they had signed to Equal Vision Records.
 The group's self-titled third studio album was released on March 17, 2017.

 On April 28, 2017, RJ Reynolds departed from the band.

-On May 23, 2018 the band announced their break-up after a final run of shows with the original lineup.
+On May 23, 2018, the band announced their break-up after a final run of shows with the original lineup.

 The band formally announced their break-up on August 7, 2018.

+Reunion (2023–)

+On July 24, 2023, Stolas reunited in their original formation for a one-off show at the Troubadour in Los Angeles, CA, in which they performed their first album, "Living Creatures", in its entirety.
+Later that year, they performed at Dance Gavin Dance's Swanfest in Philadelphia.

+On December 18, 2024, the band announced via social media that they would be reuniting again for a tour in March 2025, celebrating the ten-year anniversary of their first two records.